ann-cooper/plant-image-finder/README.md

 - Adjust the packages listed in requirements/main.in as needed.
 - To re-output the main.txt: `pip-compile requirements/main.in --output-file=- > requirements/main.txt`
 - To upgrade the packages: `pip-compile requirements/main.txt`
-- To install the packages in your venv: `pip-sync requirements/main.txt`
+- To install the packages in your venv: `pip install -r requirements/main.txt`